stevanna98/CoTra/README.md

 <img src="Images/Permissions_on_ADC.png" width="300">

-2. Install the Alexa App on your phone and log in with the same account you are using on ADC.
+2. Install the Alexa App on your phone and log in with the same account you are using on Alexa Developer Console.
 3. Provide permissions on your phone.

 Select the skill.